habibi1400/owghat/README.md

-# In the name of GOD
+# In the name of God

 ## Important note: